Chanakya: Learning Runtime Decisions for Adaptive Real-Time Perception: : Learned Execution Framework for Real-Time Perception

 \subsection{Intrinsic and Extrinsic Context Guide Runtime Decisions}

 Numerous factors inform runtime decisions in real-time perception.
 Figure~\ref{fig:frcnntradeoffs} depicts configurations for a predefined perception system.
 Randomly picking a ``good'' configuration (marked by red ellipse) can result in a sub-optimal decision, causing a drop of at least 3 mAP in comparison to the ``optimal'' configuration.
 Optimal decision shifts with hardware change, on Argoverse-HD using a P40 GPU, the \textit{best} scale turns out to be $600$ instead of $900$ on a 1080Ti GPU~\cite{li2020towards}.
-Selection of algorithm components (say, the detector) is itself a decision with trade-offs~\cite{huang2017speed}.
-Detection models exhibit different kinds of errors~\cite{bolya2020tide, redmon2016you}, and changing the scale affects their performance.
+Selection of algorithm components (say, the detector) is itself a decision with trade-offs~\cite{huang2017speed}. \red{It should be noted that while recent models~\cite{yang2022real} satisfy the streaming perception constraint, they are optimized for specific hardware~\cite{ghosh2023learned}.} Detection models exhibit different kinds of errors~\cite{bolya2020tide, redmon2016you}, and changing the scale affects their performance.
 Lastly, offline and real-time perception performance are not correlated (Figure~\ref{fig:sapmapcomparison}).

 Intrinsic factors like image content influence decisions -- static configurations are sub-optimal.
 E.g., We can optimize scale at runtime~\cite{chin2019adascale} based on video content to improve throughput while maintaining accuracy.
 Extrinsic factors introduce additional challenges.
 Optimal decisions change with the stochastic nature of the external process, such as resource contention induced by other running processes.
 Figure~\ref{fig:latencyscaletradeoff} shows change in latency with contention levels and this relationship is non-linear.
 Other such extrinsic factors include network conditions and power considerations.
 Extrinsic context are non-differentiable, thus we do not use an end-to-end network to learn the overall context $z$.